Game

 Aerial view of a group of wild hogs in a field, hunting safely concept.

-Learn How to Stay Safe in the Field with Hunter Education
+Stay Safe (and Legal) in the Field with Hunter Education

 Wild hogs are challenging and rewarding animals to hunt.
 The opportunity to test your skills and the excitement is unmatched.
 Their unpredictable nature and potential for aggression must be respected, though.